radx98/birdseye/spec.md

 ### Threads and Tweets

-Switches "Hide Replies", "Hide Retweets", "Hide incomplete threads" with "i" icon poping up "Some conversation threads may be incomplete because not all tweets were captured in the archive"
+Switches "Hide Replies", "Hide Retweets", "Hide incomplete threads" with "i" icon popping up "Some conversation threads may be incomplete because not all tweets were captured in the archive"

-Sort dropdown with "Favorite Count", "Date", "Cluster Probability" options + "Ascending order" switch
+Sorting dropdown with "Favorite Count", "Date", "Cluster Probability" options + "Ascending order" switch

 Infobox: "↔️ Scroll to see more tweet threads.
 Only the longest thread starting at each root is displayed."

-List of threads and tweets in a waterfall/masonry layout
+List of threads and tweets in a waterfall/masonry layout 3 in a row.
+Each in its own block styled the same way as Most replied to and Related Clusters but without headers.
+Inside is a traditional tweet layout with user pic on the left and username, date, text, likes number on the right.
+Then if it's a thread, next tweet after a separator.